uberFoo/dwarf/doc/src/chacha.md

   [SOURCE]
           Dwarf Source File

-          Path to the source file to execute.
+          Local path, or URL of the source file to execute.

   [ARGS]...
           Dwarf main arguments